Adroiti/docs-for-code-review-tools/Pylint-reload-builtin.md

 ## Description

-Used when the reload built-in function is referenced (missing from Python 3).
-You can use instead imp.reload or importlib.reload.
+Used when the `reload` built-in function is referenced (missing from Python 3).
+You can use `imp.reload `or `importlib.reload` insteaad.
 This message can't be emitted when using Python >= 3.0.